 Puerto Rico is one of the best Caribbean destinations for families.
 With culture and adventure, the US territory is perfect for those looking for a quick, tropical getaway from the continental United States or Canada.

-If visiting Puerto Rico with kids, you’ll find plenty of fun things to do in Puerto Rico for families.
+If visiting Puerto Rico with kids, you’ll find plenty of fun things to do on the island territory.
 From beaches to rainforests; colorful colonial buildings to bioluminescent bays; Puerto Rico boasts some of the most incredible and unique activities for families.

 This guide to the best things to do in Puerto Rico with kids includes kid-friendly activities, excursions and attractions, plus tips for when to visit and where to stay in Puerto Rico for families.